mdrights/LiveSlak/README.txt

    * an initial environment for the accounts is configured,
    * the desktop environment is pre-configured for first use,
    * the liveslak scripts "makemod" and "iso2usb.sh" are copied to "/usr/local/sbin/" in the ISO for your convenience,
+   * if the Live system contains a huge kernel (all ISO variants except XFCE) then the "setup2hd" script and the Slackware installer files are copied to "/usr/local/sbin" and "/usr/share/liveslak" respectively,
    * slackpkg is configured,
    * a locate database is created,
    * etc...